azazeal/azazeal/README.md

 Infrequently, I also teach organizations how to better program and maintain their [**Go**](https://golang.org) codebases.

-Currently, I am full-time engaged by the very best of organizations, tasked with solving production identity, but this shouldn't stop you from saying "sup!".
+Currently, I am full-time engaged by the very best of organizations - tasked with solving production identity - but this shouldn't stop you from saying "sup!".

 You may read more about me [here](https://panos.nefeloma.io).